 Visual Aids and Tools

 Using visual aids and tools can help in grasping the magnitude of a million.
-For example, imagine a grid with 1,000 rows and 1,000 columns.
+Still, for example, imagine a grid with 1,000 rows and 1,000 columns.
 This grid contains 1,000,000 squares, providing a visual representation of a million.
 Similarly, online calculators and spreadsheets can be used to perform calculations involving large numbers and ensure accuracy.

 Breaking Down Large Numbers